DaBlincx/meme-video-gen/README.md

 ## Usage

+0. Read this README.md file in its entirety.
 1. Clone the repository.
 2. Install the required dependencies using the commands mentioned above.
 3. Customize the configuration in the config.ini file.